Carnival Cruise (CCL) Stock Analysis: Metrics, and Future Outlook

 Introduction

-Key Financial Metrics (as of the latest fiscal year)
+Key Financial Metrics: (as of the latest fiscal year)

 • Earnings Per Share (EPS): -$2.36 (TTM)

-• Price-to-Earnings Ratio (P/E): Not applicable due to negative earnings
+• Price-to-Earnings Ratio (P/E): Not applicable due to negative earnings for the year due to recovery

 • Price-to-Book Ratio (P/B): 1.45